Benjamin-Poignard/MMD_time_series/README.md

 The code in this replication includes:

-- The different models considered in the paper and their estimation by MMD: the replicator should execute program *simulations.m* for one batch.
+- The different models considered in the paper and their estimation by MMD: the file *simulations.m* provides an overview of ISMMD, PSMMD, and alternative estimation methods, for all the models (SV, GARCH, ARMA, non-linear MA and Ricker); the replicator should execute program *simulations.m* for one batch.
-- The full experiments (100 batches) can be found in the folder *sim*.
+- The full experiments (100 batches) can be found in *simulation_SV.m* for SV model, *simulation_GARCH.m* for GARCH model, *simulation_arma.m* for ARMA model, *simulation_NLts.m* for non-linear MA model, *simulation_ricker.m* for Ricker model.
 - The code for the selection of an optimal lag p can be found in *validation.m*
 - The code comparing the performances of the stochastic gradient descent and the gradient descent based on simulated innovations drawn once only can be found in *simulation_arma.m* and *simulation_NLts.m* for the ARMA model and the non-linear model, respectively.